agmeeder/slice/README.md

 # slice
 A Go slice package with a generic Slice[T] type and Javascript like methods to manipulate the slice

-Add the package to you Go project
+Add the package to your Go project

 ````go
 go get github.com/agmeeder/slice